edcrewe/django-cookieless/README.md

 2. Rewrite URLs to add a session ID for `no_cookies` decorated views.
 If this is false then all page navigation must be via form posts.

+   Rewriting applies only to in-app `http` and `https` links.
+External hosts, hash-only links, `javascript:` links, and non-http schemes such as `mailto:` and `tel:` are not rewritten.

    ```python
    COOKIELESS["USE_GET"] = True
    ```